 Participants in this course learn about integrating mobile devices into their classroom, distance, or blended instruction.
 It includes definitions, suggested strategies, examples, and reflective activities.
 The goal of the course is for teachers to have an understanding of the different ways adult learners and their teachers can use flip-phones, smartphones and tablets for learning both in and out of the classroom.

 JobScout is a free online learning platform designed to help users learn basic internet skills that they need to find a job.
 The website is designed for native English speakers, but with support, is appropriate for high intermediate and advanced English language learners.

-The self-paced professional development module from LINCS is designed for teachers and administrators interested in integrating digital literacy in their classes and programs for adult English Language Learners.
-This module contains 4 units.
-Estimated completion time for each unit is 2-3 hours.
-A certificate can be earned for each unit upon completion of the unit activities.
-A free LINCS account is necessary to enroll in the course.
+This self-paced professional development module from LINCS is designed for teachers and administrators interested in integrating digital literacy in their classes and programs for adult English Language Learners.

 The Northstar Digital Literacy Assessment is a self-guided, online set of assessments that show an individual’s ability to perform basic computer skills in seven skill area areas: Basic Computer Use, Internet, Windows OS/Mac OS, Email, Word Processing (using Microsoft Word), Social Media, Excel, and PowerPoint.